25+ Best Final Cut Pro Fonts (Free & Pro) for Awesome Videos 2021

 Looking to bring a touch of gold to your production?
 Then Gold shine is right up your alley.
 It comes with a full set of uppercase and lowercase letters, symbols, numerals, and multilingual support.
 A great choice for a wide range of professional and creative applications!

 If you are looking for a font style that’s truly unique and captivating, then Averox is a well-suited resource for you.
-It features a futuristic design that will look great when combined with the glitch or bad TV effect.
+It features a futuristic design that will look great when combined with a glitch or bad TV effect.

 Check out Chicken Pickle, a clean and playful typeface design that will fit easily into almost any video production style.
 Perfectly fit for video titles, the typeface contains uppercase, lowercase, numbers, symbols, and multi-language support.